The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 CrushFTP is a cross-platform, Java-based file server that provides FTP, SFTP (SSH FTP), FTPS (FTP over SSL), HTTP, HTTPS, WebDAV, and WebDAV SSL services.
 The "Crush" in CrushFTP comes from its ability to compress transfers on the fly seamlessly.

 CrushFTP provides an expandable feature set via plugin support.
-Currently, all CrushFTP plugins are free, and they include:
+Currently, most CrushFTP plugins are free, and they include:

 • AutoUnzip (decompresses .zip files when a user uploads them)